Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

 "I spoke with conviction.
 I felt that it was working.
 I felt that it was everything I could have done.
 So I felt relief and pride and now thought the hardest parts were behind me, but they weren't," Miller recalls of that hearing.
 "When the sentence was announced, the immediate reaction I had was humiliation."

 She said she had struggled to include her family and friends in the legal process up to that point.
-Since the moment she began learning what had happened to her that night — "every detail I found out on the news," she says — Miller remembers keeping many of her family and friends out of that courtroom proceedings, hoping to "protect the people that I loved."
+Since the moment she began learning what had happened to her that night — "every detail I found out on the news," she says — Miller remembers keeping many of her family members and friends out of courtroom proceedings, hoping to "protect the people that I loved."

 It had even taken her some time to tell her parents about what happened.